plantnet/GeoLifeCLEF/README.md

 a one hot encoding representation but is plotted as a single patch.

 ### Command line use
-Using all the rasters at once requires a significant amount of memory.
+Using the online extraction of patches is fast but requires a significant amount of memory to store all rasters.
 For those who would rather export the patches on disk, an additional functionality is provided.

 The patch corresponding to the csv dataset will be extracted using the following command: